sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/OBS_Packaging/README.md

 **A note about terminology**

-*There are some terms, like  "repository", "source", "package" that are used both in the context of OBS, or in a general sense, and may have different meanings depending on context.
+*Some terms, like  "repository", "source", "package", have different meanings depending on context.
 For example "repo" can mean either a build environment configuration on OBS, or it's corresponding published RPM repository.
 But it can also refer to a git repository.*

-## Setting up the (Home) Project
+## Setting up the (Home) Project and creating a Package

 To create an account on OBS, follow the instructions on [the Chum help page](https://github.com/sailfishos-chum/main#user-content-submitting-actively-maintained-software).